wofsauge/IsaacDocs/beta/docs/Isaac.md

 Spawn a <a class="el" href="class_grid_entity.html">GridEntity</a> at the given position (world coordinates).
 ##### :fontawesome-solid-bug: Bugs {: .subHeader .bugs }
 forced has no effect and will NOT override the grid entity at the given location.
 Remove a grid entity at the given location if nessesary before spawning something again.
+WRONG PARSING {: .WRONG_PARSE }
 ___
 ### HasModData () {: aria-label='Functions' }
 #### boolean HasModData ( table ref)  {: aria-label='Functions' }